Save on All Home and Office Furniture for a Limited Time. Learn More >

-Sound Advice: How to Select the Best Soundbar for Your Home Theater
+How to Select the Best Soundbar for Your Home Theater System

-In recent years, televisions have become increasingly larger, thinner and chock full of useful smart features.
-They have also integrated sophisticated 4K streaming capabilities and newer OLED screens that are capable of producing an even clearer, crisper and more vibrant picture than was ever possible before.
+Televisions have become increasingly larger, thinner, and chock full of useful features in recent years.
+They have also integrated sophisticated 4K streaming capabilities and newer OLED screens that can produce an even clearer, crisper, and more vibrant picture than was ever possible before.

 But this does come at a price.
-Thinner TVs mean thinner speakers, which can sometimes sound a bit thin or tinny.
+Thinner TVs mean thinner speakers, which can produce thin or tinny sound quality.
 That is why many people consider soundbars to be such an attractive option.
-Not only do they provide a robust audio experience, but they are also easy to setup and much cheaper than a multi-speaker system.
+Not only do they provide a great audio experience, but they are also easy to set up and much cheaper than a multi-speaker surround sound system.

-Sound bars come in in a variety of shapes, sizes and price tags.
-While larger sound bars often offer more drivers—and therefore the potential for fuller sound—bigger is not always better.
+Soundbars come in a variety of shapes, sizes, and price tags.
+While larger soundbars often offer more drivers—and therefore the potential for fuller sound—bigger is not always better.

 Aesthetically speaking, we recommend a soundbar that is shorter than the overall length of your television.
 You can use the following chart as a helpful guide.

 Most soundbar designs are generally a long speaker frequently combined with a subwoofer, which provides an additional low-end response, and can be mounted on the wall, placed inside an acoustically transparent TV stand, or on top of the cabinet in front of the television.

 Note: Depending on the size of your speaker and the height of your TV stand, this could position the speaker directly in your line of sight or could block your TV's remote sensor.
 Many manufacturers recommend that the soundbar be placed roughly six to eight inches under the television screen for optimal audio performance.